lensesio-workshops/Lenses-MCP-Training-Workshop/README.md

 Then it just a matter of giving your Lenses MCP connection an name and filling in the URL for your server you obtained from your instructor.
 Click "Add" when you're done.

 ![configure claude](/images/configure-claude1.jpg)

+Once connected you can now use Claude to query and communicate with Lenses and it's underlying data streams.

+Add section here about connecting Context7 for Lenses docs and adding a directive to Claude to use such docs.